DanRosauer/phylospatial/README.md

 * R scripts to calculate PD, PE and other metrics directly from a stack of species or lineage distribution models.

 ### Conservation planning
 * Use Marxan to optimise area selection to conserve phylogenetic diversity (PD).
-These scripts take spatial data and a phylogeny, and format the input files for Marxan.
-This version is beta (20-Oct-2017) and feedback is welcome.  **NEW!**
+These scripts take spatial data and a phylogeny, and format the input files for Marxan.  _This version is beta (20-Oct-2017) and feedback is welcome_.  **NEW!**

 </p>